LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 will be fine for almost all student projects.
 Creating a service in Cloud Foundry will also manage passwords and inject them into the application.
-This means that we do not need to check in our database credentials into version control (because we shouldn’t!).
+This means that we do not need to check in our database credentials into version control (because we shouldn't!).

 Create a new service: